O. Reg. 406/00: RULES OF VINTNERS QUALITY ALLIANCE ONTARIO RELATING TO TERMS FOR VQA WINE, Vintners Quality Alliance Act, 1999

 The wine shall be a late harvested wine.

-The wine shall be produced entirely from one or more vitis vinifera grape varieties listed in item 1 of Appendix B or the hybrid grape variety Vidal, naturally frozen on the vine, picked while the air temperature is minus 8°C or lower and immediately pressed after picking in a continuous process.
+The wine shall be produced entirely from one or more vitis vinifera grape varieties listed in Table 1 of Appendix B or the hybrid grape variety Vidal, naturally frozen on the vine, picked while the air temperature is minus 8°C or lower and immediately pressed after picking in a continuous process.

 The wine shall have an actual alcoholic content not less than 7.0% and not greater than 14.9% by volume.